michaelgpearce/shared_should/README.md

 # Shared Should - Share and reuse shoulds, contexts, and setups with Shoulda - easy, schmeasy.

 Shared Should allows you to easily create reusable shoulds, contexts and setups with familiar looking Shoulda syntax.
 Inspired by Rspec's shared example groups for context reuse, Shared Should allows sharing of contexts, shoulds, and setup blocks.
-Shared Should goes even further by allowing an initialization block and parameterization to fine-tune the usage of the shared functionality.
+Shared Should goes even further by allowing chaining and parameterization to fine-tune the usage of the shared functionality.

 ## Quick-Start Examples

 Some quick examples to get you started using Shared Should.
-The domain of the examples is customers renting and purchasing textbooks - like we do at  [BookRenter.com](http://www.bookrenter.com "BookRenter.com").
+The domain of the examples is customers renting and purchasing textbooks - something like we do at  [BookRenter.com](http://www.bookrenter.com "BookRenter.com").

 ### Shared Should